cyrillkuettel/Libtorch-MobileSAM-Example/README.md

 #### Mac M1 Chips

-Pytorch pre-built binaries for Mac M2 can be found here [libtorch-mac-m1/releases](https://github.com/mlverse/libtorch-mac-m1/releases) (no official builds at the point of writing this.)
+Pre-built binaries of pytorch for for Mac M2 can be found here [libtorch-mac-m1/releases](https://github.com/mlverse/libtorch-mac-m1/releases) (no official builds at the point of writing this.)

 #### Linux